sowcow/blog/content/posts/toaster.md

 Added to that, when burned toast pops out, it produces that scratch like the girls sound from the movie.
 So now, in order not to get traumatized, I have to wait behind two closed doors from it.

-Maybe I should put it in the bathroom -- I haven't decided yet.
+I'll put it in the bathroom.